 Another method of killing crawling insects would be using baits.
 These are most effective against certain species of insects.
 Certain species of ants, for instance, should not be treated by spraying residual insecticides.
 One of these includes Pharaoh Ants.
 Baits can come as a dust, gel or liquid.
 Baits are most effective when not used alongside any other treatment products.
 This is due to the fact that the insects must survive the journey back to their nest to distribute it amongst the colony.
 It is common for this method of eliminating crawling insects to take longer.
 This again is due to the fact that the colony must be destroyed through the bait being distributed and consumed.
-A few baits include Greenways Ant Gel and Greenway Liquid Ant and Roach Killer.
+A few baits include Greenway Ant Gel and Greenway Liquid Ant and Roach Killer.

 Flying Insect Control